The investigation into Russian involvement in the 2016 presidential election continues – with Special Counsel Robert Mueller at its helm.

 For the inquiry into the 2016 election, Mueller has the authority to prosecute any crimes uncovered during this investigation, and he was given wide authority to investigate whether Trump or his associates colluded with the Kremlin to win the White House.

 Has anyone been charged?

 In his leading role, Mueller took over an ongoing investigation into Paul Manafort's financial dealings in Ukraine.

 Manafort, Trump’s former campaign chairman, and Richard Gates were indicted on Oct.
 27 on multiple counts, including: conspiracy against the U.S., conspiracy to launder money, false statements and failure to file reports of foreign bank and financial accounts.
 Manafort and Gates initially pleaded not guilty to the charges.

 Nearly four months later, on Feb.
-22, the pair were hit with additional tax evasion and bank fraud charges.
-The additional charges involved much of the same conduct Manafort and Gates were initially hit with, but the amount of money Manafort is accused of laundering through offshore accounts increased to $30 million.
+22, the pair was hit with additional tax evasion and bank fraud charges and the amount of money Manafort was accused of laundering through offshore accounts increased to $30 million.

 Gates pleaded guilty to federal conspiracy and false-statements charges on Feb.
 23. After the plea, Mueller moved to drop the 22 bank and tax fraud charges against Gates, possibly suggesting that the former Trump campaign official is cooperating and providing good information to Mueller's team.

 Mueller also accused Manafort of secretly paying former European politicians to lobby on behalf of Ukraine.
-Manafort has continued to maintain his innocence, most recently pleading not guilty to charges including tax evasion and bank fraud in federal court on March 8.
+Manafort has continued to maintain his innocence, pleading not guilty to the charges in federal court on March 8.